brindi-or/QuizzGameVue/README.md

 # QuizzGameVue
-it is a multiple choice question game that helps cultivate the user's mind and enrich their knowledge
+It is a multiple choice question game that helps cultivate the user's mind and enrich their knowledge